SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/pcr_plates.rst

 .. figure:: /images/search_window_expanded.png
   :align: center

-Creating a PCR Plate from an existing Extraction Plate
+Creating a PCR Plate from an existing extraction plate
 ------------------------------------------------------

 From this point forward, generating new plates, whether PCR or cycle sequencing, is very similar to the way the extraction plate is generated.
 Geneious can use an existing plate as a guide to create a new plate, so that new reactions are appended onto corresponding workflows.
 To do this, select an existing plate from the Biocode LIMS plug-in Search Results Window found in the Document Table.